satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 <img width="542" height="361" alt="Hyperhdr update" src="https://github.com/user-attachments/assets/b35e885b-8ce5-4774-b944-d4ae171ab361" />

 Note: On older devices with expired SSL certificates, additional repositories in the Homebrew Channel may not work.
-An error message will appear on the Apps overview page. "**An error occured while downloading some repositories: https://satgit62.github.io/webos-hyperhdr/repo.json(0)**"
+An error message will appear on the Apps overview page.
+"An error occured while downloading some repositories: https://satgit62.github.io/webos-hyperhdr/repo.json(0)"
 In this case, you will also need to install it manually.